Social Work (SOWK)

 Pre-requisites: BASW major.

-This course prepares students for professional agency roles using theories and methods common in micro systemic social work practice.
-Students will describe and analyze theories through the practice lenses of engagement, assessment, intervention, and evaluation.
-Students will distinguish, appraise, and integrate multiple sources of knowledge, including research-based and anti-oppressive knowledge, to prepare for effective service delivery.
+Prepares students for professional agency roles using theories and methods common in micro systemic social work practice.
+Students describe and analyze theories through the practice lenses of engagement, assessment, intervention, and evaluation.
+Students distinguish, appraise, and integrate multiple sources of knowledge, including research-based and anti-oppressive knowledge, to prepare for effective service delivery.

 SOWK 464.
 SOCIAL WORK CASE MANAGEMENT.
 4 Credits.